A long-lost valuable marble bust that was found used as a door stop for a shed in the Highlands could sell for £1.4million.

 The bust was made of Sir John Gordon, MP and prominent landowner at Easter Ross in the Highlands.
 His father also gave the surname to Invergordon.

-One of the most fashionable sculptures of the 18th century, the artist Bouchardon produced a number of works for French royalty at the Palace of Versailles and also made the Fountain of the Four Seasons in Paris.
+As one of the most fashionable sculptures of the 18th century, the artist Bouchardon made many works for French royalty at the Palace of Versailles and also made the Fontaine des Quatre Saisons in Paris.

-The BBC reported that the bust was entrusted to the Invergordon Town Council after its creation before being misplaced during the reorganization of the local government.
+The BBC reported that the bust was given to Invergordon Borough Council after it was created before being misplaced during the local government reorganization.

 It was then rediscovered years later by Cromarty Firth councilor Maxine Smith being used to open the door to a shed in an industrial estate in Balintore in 1998.